South Carolina Truck Accident Attorneys

 The threat of these accidents can be lessened by well-trained drivers and responsible trucking companies that uphold safety standards.
 Unfortunately, there are truck operators that continue to pose a threat to other drivers on the road when they show serious lapses in judgment, or continue to drive under dangerous and stressful conditions.

 If you were hurt or seriously injured in a 18-wheeler accident, there are a number of parties who may be held liable for your injuries, or who may be required to remit damages and compensation for your personal injuries.

 The truck driver, for instance, may be held personally liable if the accident was caused by his or her negligent actions.
 If the driver was the employee of another at the time the truck accident transpired, then the company that employed the truck driver may also be held accountable.
 Other parties that may be held accountable are the truck manufacturer who manufactured a defective part, or the repair company that failed to fix a truck defect properly.

-Compensation in a Truck Accident
+Compensation in a 18 Wheeler Accident Lawsuit

 In South Carolina, truck accident victims and their loved ones may be entitled to receive damages for any physical, financial and emotional losses suffered in a personal injury accident.
 Injured victims may recover damages such as:

 Accidents involving commercial vehicles such as tractor trailers, semi trucks, big rigs, 18 wheelers, dump trucks, tanker trucks, delivery and cargo vans etc… involve unique legal issues.
 Truck accident claims often involve factors such as hours-of-service violations, driver fatigue, and a complete disregard for public safety.
 It is crucial, therefore, to work with a legal professional experienced in such a specialized area of the law.